 – Japan Society

 Japan Society has multiple levels of Japanese classes available through their Toyota Language Center.
 They’re also unique in that they have a teacher training program that trains how to teach Japanese.
 The overall goal of Japan Society is to promote Japanese culture in New York, and they offer a variety of special events including movie festivals and corporate events.

 The Tenri Cultural Institute actually is affiliated with a Japanese college in Japan.
 They offer multiple levels of group classes, from beginner to intermediate levels.
 They also have “kokugo” courses for Japanese expat’s children to learn Japanese.
-The institute also offers cultural events and performances like the Japan Society.
+The institute also offers cultural events and performances.

 This school is actually part of the Amity Language Institute, which also offers other language classes such as French.
 They’re located in the midtown area, near Grand Central Station.
-Their offerings include multiple levels of group classes, and also JLPT prep courses.
-Every semester they come out with a pdf file on their website to advertise their new course offerings.
+POST COVID UPDATE: The school seems to have moved to Charleston, SC, to this new address – learnjapanesewithyuko.com

 – New York Japanese Language School

 This school is called the New York Japanese Language School.
 The owner gives private lessons, and the lessons are generally available either in the Grand Central Area (at Kinokuniya or surrounding area) or at a public place near Grand Central.
-There are multiple levels listed on their website that are based on Japanese terms, such as Sushi for Beginner and Samurai or Wasabi courses.
+There are multiple levels listed on their website.
+POST COVID UPDATE: Group classes seem to have ceased but still offers private classes.